oudeis01/umfeld-examples/vrtest/README.md

 ## Notes
 - Not sure how to call it, I thought of it similar to the visual regression testing, though doesn't make sense to do such test in creative coding.
 - Only tested on Linux/X11. macOS/Windows support is partial or mostly unimplemented.
-- The resulting video and image are saved inside the umfeld example directory.